 About

-This journal was founded on the belief that pursuing research as an undergraduate student provides incomparable experience for future endeavors such as attending graduate school.
-Because of this our Editorial Board hopes that UJCA can meaningfully contribute to undergraduate students achieving their future goals.
+The Journal is rooted in the belief that pursuing research as an undergraduate student provides incomparable experience for future endeavors such as attending graduate school.
+Because of this, the Editorial Board hopes that UJCA can meaningfully contribute to undergraduate students achieving their future goals.

-As UJCA is still new and evolving, we welcome any constructive feedback you may have for us.
+As the Journal is still new and evolving, we welcome any constructive feedback you may have for us.
 Please send any comments or suggestions to ujca@trinity.edu.

 Editorial Board